Empirical Public Economics

 Chapter 11: Defense Expenditure and Economic Growth: Evidence from Cross-Country Panel Data

-Rati Ram* Introduction The relation between defense (military) spending and economic growth has attracted the attention of numerous scholars since Benoit’s (1973) ﬁnding of a positive association between the two.1 Ram (1995, pp. 255–7) listed many studies up to the mid-1990s that sought to reﬁne or extend Benoit’s work.
+11 Defense expenditure and economic growth: evidence from cross-country panel data Rati Ram* Introduction The relation between defense (military) spending and economic growth has attracted the attention of numerous scholars since Benoit’s (1973) ﬁnding of a positive association between the two.1 Ram (1995, pp. 255–7) listed many studies up to the mid-1990s that sought to reﬁne or extend Benoit’s work.
 He also indicated (p.
 257) the main reﬁnements and extensions undertaken by various scholars.
 Dunne (1996) provided another review of the literature.
 Of course, many studies have appeared since the reviews by Ram (1995) and Dunne (1996).
 These consist of single-country research using time-series methodology and a few multicountry studies in cross-section or panel-data format.
 Although it is difﬁcult to make a simple summarizing statement about the relation between defense spending and economic growth indicated by this more recent research, it seems the predominant pattern does not suggest a signiﬁcant positive or negative association between the two variables.2 The main motivation for the present chapter is provided by the consideration that while there are many recent single-country studies that indicate a somewhat ambiguous and variable pattern, and several cross-section estimates can also be found, there is a limited amount of panel-data research that includes a large number of countries and covers a substantial period after the Cold War.
 As is well known, single-country studies are constrained by a relatively small number of observations that limit the usefulness of timeseries procedures.
-Moreover, in the absence of a large number of such studies, it is difﬁcult to...
+Moreover, in the absence of...

 You are not authenticated to view the full text of this chapter or article.